megamarc/Tilengine/docs/06_layers.md

 ## Per-pixel mapping
 Per-pixel mapping is the last of the three transformation modes supported by layers, in addition to scaling and affine transform.
 Only one mode can be active at a given moment.

-Per-pixel mapping is a similar operation to [column offset](\ref layers_column), but applied to every screen pixel instead of just every column.
+Per-pixel mapping is a similar operation to *column offset*, but applied to every screen pixel instead of just every column.

 To setup the effect, it needs an array of \ref TLN_PixelMap items with as positions as pixels in the framebuffer.
 For example, for a 480x320 setup, int needs to have 480x320 = 153,600 items.
 Each item contains a pair of integer values with the coordinates of that pixel relative to the to left corner of the screen at 0,0.
 Call \ref TLN_SetLayerPixelMapping passing the layer index and a pointer to the array of \ref TLN_PixelMap items: